Maybe you are asking yourself, what is local SEO marketing and why does it matter?

-This means that localized search results are not more important than ever, and if your business appears at the top of Google for keywords that are related to your business and its location, you’ll generate more leads and sales from your website.
+This means that localized search results are not more important than ever, and if your business appears at the top of Google for keywords that are related to your business and its location, you will generate more leads and sales from your website.

 So how do you optimize your site to conquer the local search results?

-Local competition is heating up, and if you’re not on top of your rankings yet, you’d better take note of these eight practical local SEO tactics you can use to help your business rank higher or your competitors will do so.
+Local competition is heating up, and if you are not on top of your rankings yet, you had better take note of these eight practical local SEO tactics you can use to help your business rank higher or your competitors will do so.

 1) The Basics: Title And Meta Description